pygame/pygame/docs/reST/ref/gfxdraw.rst

 | :sl:`pygame module for drawing shapes`

-EXPERIMENTAL!: meaning this api may change, or dissapear in later pygame releases.
+EXPERIMENTAL!: meaning this API may change, or disappear in later pygame releases.
 If you use this, your code will break with the next pygame release.

 Draw several shapes to a surface.